Food labelling for butchers

 - 'breast' - should be clear if products are made from chopped and shaped / reformed cuts of meat

-- 'smoked' - should be distinguished from products which have not been smoked but containing 'smoke flavouring'
+- 'smoked' - should be distinguished from products that have not been smoked but contain 'smoke flavouring'

 - 'lean' and 'extra lean' should be sufficiently different to standard products

 - 'farmhouse', 'traditional', 'homemade' - these terms have specific meanings

 - 'gluten free' - ensure your herb or spice mixes used in products are also gluten free